Refine your search

 Transcript of records and study certificate

-The studies completed at the University of Eastern Finland are saved in the Peppi student and study register and will appear in your transcript of records.
-The transcript includes information about completed courses, grades and ECTS credits, teachers’ names, etc. The credits will appear in the transcript only after a course is completed and graded.
-This takes a few weeks, e.g. after an exam.
-Please note that only passed courses show in the official transcript.
+The studies you complete at the University of Eastern Finland are recorded in Peppi (the student information system) and will appear on your transcript of records.
+The transcript shows information such as your completed courses, grades and ECTS credits.
+Credits are shown only after the course has been completed and graded, which may take a few weeks (for example after an exam).
+Please note that only passed courses are included in the official transcript of records.

-If you are a student at the University of Eastern Finland or the Open University of Eastern Finland and you have a valid UEF user account, you can download your official digitally signed transcript of records and / or study certificate from Atomi, which you can find in Peppi.
-Each study right forms its own document.
+If you are a student at the University of Eastern Finland or at the Open University of Eastern Finland and you have a valid UEF user account, you can:

 Digitally signed transcript of records and study certificate

-Digital signatures are replacing handwritten signatures and stamps.
-The electronic documents should be a valid and primary alternative in all situations where signed and stamped paper documents have been used thus far.
+Digital signatures are increasingly replacing handwritten signatures and stamps.
+Digitally signed documents should be accepted in situations where signed and stamped paper documents have previously been required.